Quantum Turing Machines Computations and Measurements: A comparison with Bernstein and Vazirani's QTMs: part 2

 In addition to the arrows of $\delta_0$, to represent the looping transitions of target nodes, the graph contains a self-loop labelled by $+1$ on any target node $q_t$: to denote the fact that the only transition of any target configuration is the one that increases the counter by $1$, without modifying the rest of the configuration.
 Dually, every source node $q_s$ has a self-loop labelled by $-1$.
 The self-loop of $q_s$ is not its only outgoing arrow, since the corresponding counter decreasing transition applies to source configurations with a counter greater than $0$ only; indeed, when the counter of a source configuration reaches the $0$, the $\delta_0$ transition function applies.
 On the other hand, the self-loop is the only incoming arrow of any source state $q_s$, since no transition from another state can enter into it.
 The situation is dual for target states, for which the self-loop is the only outgoing arrow.

-See Figure~\ref{fig:ide} for some examples of source and target nodes of a transition graph: the state $s$ and $q_0$ (which is also initial) are source states; the states $p$ and $q_f$ (which is also final) are target states.
+See Figure~\ref{fig:ide} for an example of source and target nodes of a transition graph: the state $s$ and $q_0$ (which is also initial) are source states; the states $p$ and $q_f$ (which is also final) are target states.